ArweaveTeam/docs.arweave.org-info/wallets/wallet-faq.md

 ## **Can I send AR tokens to MyEtherWallet/another third party wallet or an ETH address?**

 No, these are fundamentally incompatible.
 Don’t send your AR tokens to other blockchain addresses or wallets.

+## **Where can I see my AR token transfers' status?**

+The [Viewblock](https://viewblock.io/arweave) block explorer allows you to discover and view statuses of Arweave transactions.
+To find your transfer, you can search for your wallet address or the ID of your transfer in the search bar, at the top of their site.